Ishan-Kanishka/Ishan-Kanishka/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=Ishan-Kanishka)
 ## 🚀 What I'm Up To

-- 🎮 Building games and projects using Lua and Java
+- 🎮 Building things that can make our life easier
 - 🌐 Developing web applications with JavaScript, HTML, CSS, and TypeScript
-- 📝 Experimenting with new ideas and learning about software development
+- 📝 Experimenting with new ideas and learning about software development, Project Management, Data analysis, Embedded Systems and Networking.

 ## 🎓 About Me